genshinsim/gcsim/README.md

 # Overview

-GSim is a Monte Carlo simulation tool used to model team dps.
+gcsim is a Monte Carlo simulation tool used to model team dps.
 It allows for the formation of arbitrary combination of any characters.

 # Getting started

-You can download the latest build [here](https://github.com/genshinsim/gcsimui/releases).
-We are also beta testing a new webapp at [https://beta.gcsim.app](https://beta.gcsim.app).
+You can use it on our website at [https://beta.gcsim.app](https://beta.gcsim.app).

+**NOTE: Desktop app has been deprecated.** It may be revived again in the future but due to popular demand, the focus is all on the webapp now.

 ## Project status